Apurba Kishore Bir: Biography

 Born in Balikuti village of Odisha, Bir had a great passion for painting.
 At the insistence of his father, he joined the Film and Television Institute of India with a specialisation in motion-picture cinematography.
 After passing out of the institute, he worked on short films and documentaries.
 27 Down, his debut feature-film as a cinematographer, won him the Best Cinematographer award at the 21st National Film Awards.
 Nearly 70 percent of the film was shot using a handheld camera.
 Bir was one of the first-unit cameramen for Richard Attenborough's Gandhi.
-He won two more awards for "Best Cinematography" for Daasi (1988) and Aadi Mimansa (1991).
+He won two more awards for "National Film Award for Best Cinematography" for Daasi (1988) and Aadi Mimansa (1991).
 The latter also marked his directional debut.
 It won the Nargis Dutt Award for Best Feature Film on National Integration.
 As a director Known for his work in Parallel Cinema.
 Bir's films focused on children as two of his films—Lavanya Preeti and Baaja won the National Film Award for Best Children's Film in 1993 and 2002 respectively.
 The former received the "Best Asian Film" award at the Osaka International Film Festival in addition to an "International Jury's Critic Award" and a screening at the Berlin International Film Festival.
 Hamari Beti, for which he wrote the screenplay apart from photography and direction, was screened at the competitive section of the "World Film Section" of Chicago International Film Festival in 2006.
 In 2012, Bir was appointed as one of the directors of the National Film Development Corporation of India.
 He headed the "Technical Sub-committee" and was the chairman of the feature film jury of the 45th International Film Festival of India in 2014.